Ardel Wray: Work at RKO and Paramount

-The McCarthy era
+The McCarthy Era

-Three months before Wray signed the contract at Paramount, industry producers had issued the Waldorf Statement and, by mid-1948, what came to be known as the witch-hunt of the McCarthy era was well under way in all studios.
-In September 1948, shortly before Dead Letter and A Mask for Lucrezia were set to go into production, Wray was summoned to the business office at Paramount where, with little explanation, she was handed a list and asked to point to the names of people who were communist sympathizers; she declined.
+Three months before Wray signed the contract at Paramount, industry producers had issued the Waldorf Statement.
+In September 1948, shortly before Dead Letter and A Mask for Lucrezia were set to go into production, Wray was summoned to the business office at Paramount where, she was asked name communist sympathizers at the studio; she declined.
 (Note: Meetings of this kind were kept under wraps in order to avoid litigation and there is no record of it, but Paramount was most likely on a fishing expedition.)
-In addition to her former associates at RKO (including Trumbo, who had already been called before the HUAC), the list likely included the names of several people she was working with at Paramount, including Val Lewton (who along with Mark Robson had been under investigation by the FBI since 1945), Paulette Goddard (who had also appeared before the HUAC along with her husband Burgess Meredith), Josef Mischel (whose name was added to the Hollywood Blacklist in 1951), Robert L. Richards (whose name would appear on the Hollywood Blacklist after 1950, and Sydney Boehm (writing partner of 'Hollywood Ten' screenwriter Lester Cole who had been accused by the HUAC of putting subversive messages into scripts).
+In addition to her former associates at RKO (including Trumbo, who had already been called before the HUAC), the list likely included the names of several people she was working with at Paramount, including Val Lewton (who along with Mark Robson had been under investigation by the FBI since 1945), Paulette Goddard (who had also appeared before the HUAC along with her husband Burgess Meredith), Josef Mischel (whose name was added to the Hollywood Blacklist in 1951), Robert L. Richards (whose name would appear on the Hollywood Blacklist after 1950), and Sydney Boehm (writing partner of 'Hollywood Ten' screenwriter Lester Cole who had been accused by the HUAC of putting subversive messages into scripts).
 Within a matter of days, the Ladd project was given to new writers, (Note: In July 1948, an article in the industry trade paper Variety reported that Wray had been assigned by Paramount to write the script for Dead Letter, along with Robert L. Richards.
 The film did not start shooting until summer of 1949 and was not released until May 1951, an extended delay reminiscent of Bride of Vengeance, Blackbeard, the Pirate, and other projects with blacklist-related production shakeups.
 Neither Wray nor Richards is credited on the film which was ultimately released under the title Appointment with Danger.) her credit for work on A Mask for Lucrezia (released as Bride of Vengeance) was removed, and she was released from her contract.
-Signaling the end of her career as a screenwriter, her agent severed their relationship (Note: The blacklist was an 'understood' but carefully undocumented practice; agents and agencies, the institutional go-betweens for studios and talent, were both silent partner and messenger; if they terminated a relationship in this fashion, the message was clear.) and returned all her scripts and work papers to her via U.S. mail.
+Signaling the end of her career as a screenwriter, her agent severed their relationship (Note: The blacklist was an 'understood' but carefully undocumented practice; agents and agencies, the institutional go-betweens for studios and talent, were both silent partner and messenger; if they terminated a relationship in this fashion, the message was clear.) and returned all her scripts and work papers to her via U.S. Mail.